 Planning Schematic Design Coordination Construction Management Evaluate site for building orientation and on-site solar optimization.
 Evaluate site for GSHP potential.
 Specify project energy, carbon, equity, and inclusive design goals in the Owner's Project Requirements (OPR) and Basis of Design.
 Evaluate other properties within the portfolio for energy usage, maintenance, and best practices to incorporate into OPR.
 Understand code, above code certification, and incentive requirements.
-Incorporate envelope and HVAC commissioning (Cx) at this stage and develop a Cx RFP (Request for Proposal) based on code requirements.
+Incorporate envelope and HVACC commissioning (Cx) at this stage and develop a Cx RFP (Request for Proposal) based on code requirements.
 Contract a Cx Provider (CxP) for Cx and building envelope commissioning (BECx) early.
 Complete a Simple Box Model.
 Determine window-to-wall ratio (WWR) that optimizes overall envelope performance.
 Establish site EUI and greenhouse gas emissions targets.
 Determine whether central or decentralized HVAC and plumbing systems are appropriate for the building- consider metering of end uses and understand space needs and constraints.
 Evaluate electric HVAC, DHW, and appliance technologies from existing vendor relationships.
-Pocus on load reduction first by specifying continuous air barrier and insulation.
+Focus on load reduction first by specifying continuous air barrier and insulation.
 CxP should review to confirm constructability and effectiveness.
 Equipment load-sizing calculations should be performed once envelope performance is specified.
 CxP must review.
 Determine on-site renewable layout.
 Specify monitoring and control strategies.
 Perform modeling efforts to evaluate and compare design strategies.
 Engage an Accessibility Consultant to perform plan reviews of design and construction documents for inclusive design strategies.
 Review specifications with the CxP and Accessibility Consultant.
 Require Cx review of value engineering set against OPR and energy model assumptions.
 Establish contractor and trades training schedules.
-Outline inspections and performance-testing requirements.
-Create detailed checklists of typical inspections, unique inspections, and whole-building blower door test plans.
+Outline inspections and performance- testing requirements.
+Create detailed checklists of typical inspections, and whole-building blower door test plans.
 Include the CxP and Accessibility Consultant in the submittal review and approval process.
 Conduct a kick-off meeting with the CxP, Accessibility Consultant, design team, ownership, and contractors to ensure project requirements are communicated.
 Include wall and window mock-up testing to ensure that the project is on the right track for final whole-building blower door testing.
 Hold regular meetings to ensure that issues are addressed in a timely manner.
 Ensure that the design team is involved through construction to advise on constructability details/issues.
 Hire a qualified testing and balancing contractor who can submit a detailed balancing plan for Cx review.
 Tenant and building manager training must be provided to ensure a smooth transition from construction to operations.
 Provide tenant and building manager manuals, including energy efficiency and inclusive design features.
 Review energy usage reports and building emissions regularly.
 Provide ongoing building management training.
 Include continuous Cx so that operational issues are identified and addressed quickly.
 Get the construction documents right!

-- Include all details for effective installation, equipment startup, balancing, and operation. - Increased envelope detailing, sequence of operations, controls schematics, startup procedures and documentation, and balancing details and requirements should all be included in the construction documents (CDs). - These details must be reviewed by the CxP and Accessibility Consultant. - Include mandatory contractor training in the CDs.
+Know what in Know what inspections are needed.
+Include all details for effective installation, equipment startup, balancing, and operation.
+Regular visual inspections of the envelope.
+Increased envelope detailing, sequence of operations, control achieves that up presedure and documentations Visual inspection and spot testing of duct sealing, particularly for central ductwork. and balancing details and requirements should all be included in the construction documents (CDs).
+Functional performance testing once all equipment is started up.

+- These details must be reviewed by the CxP and Accessibility Consultant. - Include mandatory contractor training in the CDs. - Final whole-building blower door testing.